Canon 40D vs Sony A900

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 40D and the A900 have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the A900 have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the A900 was followed by the Sony A99.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 40D and A900 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Sony A900 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 40D and the Sony A900?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.